rocky-linux/documentation/docs/books/markchad/editor.md

 ## :octicons-command-palette-16: Command line

-In addition to the *cmdline* provided by NvChad, a second more modern and functional *command line* was also included, its inclusion was made in the file `lua/plugins/telescope.lua`.
-The plugin is a custom *picker* of *Telescope*, it provides a history of the commands made and allows them to be searched, the functionality is provided by the [telescope-cmdline.nvim](https://github.com/jonarrien/telescope-cmdline.nvim) plugin.
+In addition to the *cmdline* provided by NvChad, a second more modern and functional *command line* is included within the file `lua/plugins/telescope.lua`.
+The plugin is a custom *picker* of *Telescope*.
+It provides a history of the commands made and allows makes them searchable.
+This functionality comes from the [telescope-cmdline.nvim](https://github.com/jonarrien/telescope-cmdline.nvim) plugin.
 To open the *cmdline* use the ++comma++ (comma) key:

 ![Cmdline](./images/cmdline_telescope.png)

 ## :octicons-paste-16: Copy and Paste

-The copy/paste functionality has been extended through the integration into the configuration of [yanky.nvim](https://github.com/gbprod/yanky.nvim), this plugin allows for the pasting, from a convenient history displayed in *Telescope*, of previously copied strings.
-The history (*yanky-ring*) is saved in `~.local/share/nvim/databases/yanky.db`, this is a *sqlite* database that allows more strings to be stored and offers better search performance.
+Through integration into the configuration of [yanky.nvim](https://github.com/gbprod/yanky.nvim), copy/paste funtionality is extended.
+This plugin allows for pasting, from a convenient history displayed in *Telescope*, of previously copied strings.
+The history saved (*yanky-ring*) is in `~.local/share/nvim/databases/yanky.db`.
+This is a *sqlite* database that allows the storing of more strings and better search performance.
-The keys to use *yanky* are ++space+"y "++ in *NORMAL* mode and ++ctrl+"y "++ in *INSERT* mode, both of which position the string to be pasted at the current location where the cursor is.
+The keys to use *yanky* are ++space+"y "++ in *NORMAL* mode and ++ctrl+"y "++ in *INSERT* mode, both position the string for pasting at the cursors current location.

 ![Yank Ring](./images/yank_ring.png)

-The history of the copied strings is shared with the *clipboard* of the host system, this allows the copied strings to be used outside Neovim as web addresses, remote images, etc. in the open buffer.
-The setting that enables the feature is found in the file `lua/plugins/yanky.lua` and is as follows:
+The history of the copied strings is shared with the *clipboard* of the host system.
+This allows the use of copied strings outside Neovim as web addresses, remote images, etc., in the open buffer.
+You can find the setting enabling this feature in the file `lua/plugins/yanky.lua`:

 ```lua
     system_clipboard = {